Ksee18/kh-image-organizer/README.md

 - **Sorting by Date, Size, Name**: Choose the order in which you want your images to be displayed.
 - **Bulk Image Movement**: If you want to move multiple images to a directory, avoid moving them one by one by selecting all at once.
 - **Automatic Organization by Year**: In a folder with many images like photos from your smartphone, if you just want them organized by year, we have an option to do it automatically.
+- **Duplicate Image Scanning**: Evaluates all images in a directory and its subfolders to search for duplicate images, helping you save storage space.

 #### 🖼️ Main Interface Components